awsm-research/replication-icse2019/README.md

 - `figures/figure8.pdf`

 ### Step 3 - Build defect models for RQ2 and RQ3.

-(This step takes few hours for 12 CPU cores.)
+**Please note that this step takes few hours for 12 CPU cores.
+Thus, all of the resulting models are available [here](https://github.com/awsm-research/replication-icse2019/tree/master/models).**

 ```
 Rscript RQ2-3-model-building.R